jpverkamp/blog/content/resume.md

 * Built a system for automatically scanning social networks and other sites (including Facebook, Twitter, Google Alerts, and 4chan) for malicious activity related to 'raids' on the Edmodo website with email and Slack alerting.

+* Secured our email infrastructure with SPF (including a custom DNS server to overcome SPF recursion limits), DKIM, DMARC, and processing reports and bounced emails.

 * Presented to engineering teams examples of and fixes for common security issues (particularly in legacy codebases).

 * Trained and mentored of several junior security engineers, including engineering teams in sister companies around the world.